Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 Regaari planted the charge.
 He armed it.
 He got clear.
 He detonated it.
 The blast knocked him half-senseless, but that *keening* in his teeth and skull was abruptly gone...

 The endless Hunters still pushed into the room.
 Shim and Murray both overwhelmed.
-Ergaan desperately clawing against the swarm…
+Ergaan desperately clawing against the swarm...

 A furious *roar,* and four Human wrecking balls smashed into the swarm.
 Righteous.
 Warhorse.
 Baseball.
 Gonzo.
 A fountain of blood and greasy *bits* turned the tide.